Back to listBack

 Casting directors play a huge role in the first steps towards the success of young kids in the showbiz industry.
-They have seen not even hundreds but thousands of aspiring child actors!
+They have seen not only hundreds but thousands of aspiring child actors!
 So, how can your child leave a lasting mark on them during the competition for a role?
-Top 4 things casting directors judge

 1. Appearance